Monday, November 24th 2025

 Jay-Ann Gilfoy joined Meridian as President & CEO on January 3, 2022.
 She is focused on leveraging Meridian’s unique value proposition to transform the business, achieve its winning aspiration and secure its future.
 In collaboration with the Board and senior management, she is responsible for articulating the organization’s strategy and delivering on its purpose on helping Members and customers achieve a better life, while growing the business.
 Jay-Ann’s wealth of business transformation, social impact and leadership expertise has been cultivated over more than 20 years as a senior executive in a broad range of roles and experiences in the private and public sector, and co-operative financial services.

-SFWF25 - Fireside Chat with Jay-Ann Gilfoy, CEO of Meridian Credit Union at 5pm EST
+SFWF25 - Fireside Chat at 5pm EST

 Friday, November 28th